Fisher Identifiability Analysis of Longitudinal Vehicle Dynamics: Formulation of Fisher Information

 \section{Formulation of Fisher Information}

 Fisher information is a metric which quantifies how much information a data set contains about a set of relevant model parameters \cite{Norton00}.
-Historically, the application of Fisher analysis to estimate variances of vehicle model parameter estimates is common and has demonstrated effectiveness in quantifying parameter identifiability for longitudinal vehicle dynamics.
-In a purely statistical context, the estimation variances for relevant parameters would normally be obtained by conducting an experiment numerous times and comparing parameter estimates obtained from each experiment.
-The impracticality of such methods for potentially online on-road experiments, however, necessitates the application of a Fisher information analysis to approximate relevant parameter estimation variances.

 In formulating our Fisher analysis, we first define relevant system output and longitudinal chassis parameters from the model described by (\ref{eqn::longdyn1}-\ref{eqn::longdyn2}).
 We specifically select vehicle mass $m$, $C_d$, and $\mu$ to be the chassis parameters which we assume are being estimated:

-A Fisher information analysis must be done with selection of a measured output variable.
+Fisher information analysis requires selection of a measured output variable.
 In this paper, we use longitudinal vehicle velocity as our measured output, as this aligns with our experimental setup.
-We recognize that other variables (i.e. acceleration) could be used for such an analysis, but for the purpose of brevity we focus on a single measured output variable.

 The Fisher information matrix quantifies an expected curvature (i.e. Hessian) of the likelihood function specifically around the parameter estimate $\theta$.
-Several assumptions based on the characteristics of a maximum likelihood estimator (MLE) can be leveraged to approximate the Fisher information matrix by $H \approx J^TJ$, where $J$ is the Jacobian \cite{Thomas00}.
-This procedure yields a local approximation of the Fisher information matrix for a nonlinear dynamical model using output sensitivities as follows:
+In the case of linear least-squares, the Fisher information matrix is computed as:

-where $\sigma$ is the sensor error associated with output measurement noise for an assumed white, independent and identically distributed noise process.
-We note that
+where $R$ is the regressor matrix, and $\sigma^2$ is the sensor variance associated with output measurement noise for an assumed white, independent and identically distributed noise process.
+This indicates that estimation accuracy depends not only on how we excite the system, but on how well our sensors can accurately measure their intended signals.